zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 ```

 Use the access_token in the Authorization header to make requests to the ZITADEL APIs.
-In the following example we read the organization of the service user.
+In the following example, we read the organization of the service user.

 ```bash
 curl --request GET \